Indian termination policy: Idaho

-The Kansas Act of 1940
+Kansas Act of 1940

 Federal policy up until the 1940s had mainly held that the Federal Government had sole jurisdiction over Indians.
 The Kansas Act of 1940 was "trial" legislation granting state jurisdiction over most criminal offenses committed by or against Indians on Indian reservations.
 If successful, it was to be implemented elsewhere.
 Kansas had been exercising jurisdiction over offenses, including those listed in the Indian Major Crimes Act, and their authority to do that was called into question.
 To clarify the state's authority, they proposed the act to fill a perceived gap in jurisdiction.
 None of the four federally recognized tribes living in Kansas: Potawatomi, Kickapoo, Sac & Fox, and Iowa, had tribal courts to deal with offenses, and state jurisdiction did not extend to Indian lands.
 The law (Title 25 U.S. Code § 217a ch.
 276, 54 Stat.
 249), passed on 8 June 1940, gave Kansas courts jurisdiction to try persons for conduct that violates state law, even if the federal government is also able to try the offense under federal jurisdiction.

 Almost immediately, similar statutes were passed in North Dakota, Iowa and New York, granting state jurisdiction over most offenses committed by or against Indians in Indian country.

 Survey of Indian conditions

-In 1943 the United States Senate commissioned a survey of Indian conditions.
+In 1943, the United States Senate commissioned a survey of Indian conditions.
 It indicated that living conditions on the reservations were extremely poor.
 The Bureau of Indian Affairs (BIA) and its bureaucracy were found to be at fault for the troubling problems due to extreme mismanagement.

 Congress concluded that some tribes no longer needed federal 'protection' and would be better off with more independence, rather than having them depend on and be poorly supervised by the BIA.
 They also thought the tribes should be assimilated to mainstream American society.
 Goals of termination included freeing the Indians from domination by the BIA, repealing laws that discriminated against Indians, and ending federal supervision of Indians.
 Senator Arthur V. Watkins of Utah, the strongest proponent of termination, equated it with the Emancipation Proclamation, which had declared the freedom of all slaves in the territory of the Confederate States of America.

 In 1953, the United States House of Representatives and the Senate announced their support for the termination policy, with House Concurrent Resolution 108:

 North Dakota jurisdiction on Devils Lake Indian Reservation

 On 31 May 1946, Congress enacted An Act to confer jurisdiction on the State of North Dakota over offenses committed by or against Indians on the Devils Lake Indian Reservation, [Public Law 394] 60 Stat.
-229. In language reminiscent of the Kansas Act of 1940, the law granted the State of North Dakota jurisdiction for criminal offenses occurring on lands occupied by the Spirit Lake Tribe, but retained the right of the federal government for jurisdiction on offenses against federal law.
+229. In language reminiscent of the Kansas Act of 1940, the law granted the State of North Dakota jurisdiction for criminal offenses occurring on lands occupied by the Spirit Lake Tribe but retained the right of the federal government for jurisdiction on offenses against federal law.